AndrewLien/Water-Quality-Capstone/README.md

 ## Similar work done

-- [Seasonal variations in the risk of gastrointestinal illness on a tropical recreational beach] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4271456/): This work used membrane filtration and culture methods on water samples to screen for bacterial concentration.
+- [Seasonal variations in the risk of gastrointestinal illness on a tropical recreational beach](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4271456/): This work used membrane filtration and culture methods on water samples to screen for bacterial concentration.
 This study demonstrated that seasons and bacterial concentration are correlated.
-- [Factors and Mechanisms Affecting Seasonal Changes in the Prevalence of Microbiological Indicators of Water Quality and Nutrient Concentrations in Waters of the Białka River Catchment, Southern Poland] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4975758/): This study also demonstrated that seasons had a direct correlation with bacterial concentrations in water, using both membrane filtration method and ion chromatography.
+- [Factors and Mechanisms Affecting Seasonal Changes in the Prevalence of Microbiological Indicators of Water Quality and Nutrient Concentrations in Waters of the Białka River Catchment, Southern Poland](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4975758/): This study also demonstrated that seasons had a direct correlation with bacterial concentrations in water, using both membrane filtration method and ion chromatography.

 # Notes